RMITLibrary/easy_cite/markdown/ieee.md

 ###### start-subtype-content

-If listing multiple citations within a sentence of text, then the preferred method is to list each citation number separately, or by inserting a **comma** or **en dash** between each number.
+If listing multiple citations within a sentence of text, list each citation number separately, or by inserting a **comma** or **dash** between each number.

 List all **multiple citations** in ascending numerical order e.g. [1], [6], [9].
 Or [5-8].